Ottoman Tunisia: Ottoman cultural influence

 Ottoman influence enriched Tunisia with its distinct culture and institutions, which diverged notably from the Arab world and the Maghreb.
-Turkic culture, heavily inspired by Islam and the central asian roots of the Turkic people, influenced life in Ottoman Tunisia.
+Turkic culture, heavily inspired by Islam and the Central Asian roots of the Turkic people, influenced life in Ottoman Tunisia.
 For instance, Turks crafted their gazi sagas of frontier warfare, drawing inspiration from Islamic traditions of early Arab conquests, yet infused with legends from the steppes of Central Asia.
 Due to the challenges of governance and its extensive geographical reach, the Ottoman state played a pivotal role in shaping Muslim legal developments for centuries.
 Imperial law drew from various sources, including Islamic fiqh (sharia), Roman-Byzantine legal codes, and the traditions of the Turkish and Mongol empires of Central Asia.
 The Turkish jurist Ebu us-Suud Efendi (c.1490–1574) was credited with harmonizing the regulations of the secular state (qanun) and Islamic law (şeriat) for use in Ottoman courts.

 Storyteller (meddah) at a coffee house in the Ottoman Empire.

 Ottoman popular literature and much of the learning of its elites were expressed in the Turkish language.
 Turkish became the language of state affairs in Tunisia.
 Turkish also "played a vital role in the intellectual life" of Tunisia, particularly when it came to religion and theology.
 Moreover, the Turks introduced their popular customs, including their music, attire, and the institution of the coffee house (kahvehane or "kiva han").

 However, in some areas the Ottomans clashed with the established order in Tunisia.
 While the Ottomans favored the Hanifi school of law, Tunisia's ulema largely adhered to the Maliki school of thought.
 Certain concessions were made, some Tunisian Maliki jurists were accepted into administrative and judicial roles.
-But nevertheless, governance remained in the hands of a foreign elite.
+Nevertheless, governance remained in the hands of a foreign elite.
 In the countryside, Turkish rule was decidedly unpopular, mainly due to the cruel and uncaring nature of soldiers towards local tribes and their grievances.
 "The Ottomans' military prowess enabled them to subdue the tribes rather than alleviate their grievances, fostering an image of Turkish dominance and Tunisian subordination."
 The rural economy remained largely beyond the effective reach of central authority.
 Government revenues relied heavily on Barbary corsair raids against Mediterranean shipping, which proved more profitable than trade.
 With the Spanish-Ottoman accord in 1581, Spain shifted its focus, leading to increased corsair activity and a decline in peaceful trade and commerce.

 The arrival of a Turkish-speaking ruling elite in Tunisia, whose institutions held sway over governance for centuries, indirectly influenced the enduring linguistic divide between Berber and Arabic in settled areas.
 The 11th-century invasion by the Arabic-speaking Banu Hilal had reignited this dichotomy in linguistic culture.
 Consequently, Arabic gained dominance, leading to the gradual erosion of Berber usage.
 The presence of a Turkish-speaking elite appeared to accelerate the decline of Berber speech in Tunisia.